What is CVV on a credit card? Explanation: CVV, CVC, CID

 What other names exist for the CVV?

-In addition to CVC and CVV, there are other designations, such as CVV2, CVC2, and CID (Card Identification Number), which are used by other card providers such as American Express.
-They all serve the same purpose: improving online transaction security.
-They differ only in their names and positions on the card.
+In addition to CVC and CVV, there are other terms such as CVV2, CVC2, and CID (Card Identification Number), which are used by other card providers like American Express.
+The various terms all serve the same purpose: to enhance the security of online transactions.
+They differ only in their naming and their position on the card.